 In 1916 after recovering from his Gallipoli wounds, Kipper (now Commander Robinson VC) was given his own command, the monitor HMS M21 operating off the coast of Palestine.
 Monitors were small warships fitted with a single large calibre gun which provided artillery support for operations on land and Kipper was to play a small part in the continuing war against the Ottoman Empire.

 Despite the failure of the 2nd Battle of Gaza no blame was attached to Kipper and he was awarded the Order of the Nile for his services.
-His first solo command had been a success, but a lumbering naval monitor was hardly suited to someone of Kipper’s skills and temperament and he was soon to move on to something a lot faster.
+His first solo command had been a success, but a naval monitor was hardly suited to someone of Kipper’s skills and temperament.
+His next posting was to be very different.

-Kipper had seen no action in the CMBs when the Armistice was declared in November 1918, but this did not mean that his war was over.
+Kipper had used his knowledge of wireless telegraphy and electrical engineering to coordinate the work of the scientists, engineers and naval personnel and bring the secret DCB project to a successful conclusion.
+At the same time he had learned how to operate the fast and agile CMBs, and this meant that for Kipper, the war was not over.
 In January 1919 Kipper was put in command of a unit of 12 CMBs dispatched to the Caspian Sea to fight a new enemy – the Russian Bolsheviks.
-To understand why the Royal Navy were operating in this new theatre of war we have to go back to 1917.
+To understand why the Royal Navy were operating in this new theatre of war we must go back to 1917.

 Early in 1918 three nations in the south of the Russian Empire, Armenia, Georgia and Azerbaijan, made a bid for independence.
 At the same time the Bolsheviks seized power in Baku, the capital of Azerbaijan and the centre of a rich oil producing area.
 With the collapse of the Russian armies the Turks seized the opportunity to advance from the west towards Baku.
-They was supported by the Muslim Azerbaijanis but opposed by the Christian Armenians, Georgians and Russians.
+They were supported by the Muslim Azerbaijanis but opposed by the Christian Armenians, Georgians and Russians.
 The British wanted to send troops from Persia, at the south end of the Caspian Sea, to Baku to prevent the oil-fields from falling into the hands of the Turks but the Bolsheviks in Baku would not agree to this.
-When they were overthrown by a coup in July 1918 a British force under General Dunsterville was dispatched.
-This force, however was too weak to resist the Turkish army and in September the British had to evacuate Baku.
+When the Bolsheviks were overthrown by a coup in July 1918 a British force under General Dunsterville was finally dispatched only to be driven out in September by the advancing Turks.

-By November 1918 the situation had changed again.
-Turkey had surrendered and withdrawn from Baku.
-The British decided to send another force to support the White Russians against the Bolsheviks.
-Troops, tanks and a squadron of aircraft were sent to Baku and it was decided to form a naval squadron to control the Caspian Sea.
-As the Caspian is landlocked the Royal Navy could not sail there.
-Instead they requisitioned a number of merchant ships and fitted them with guns.
-Commodore Norris was in charge of this flotilla which had British officers and a few British ratings.
+By November 1918 the situation changed again.
+Turkey surrendered on the 30th October and withdrew from Baku.
+The British sent another force to support the White Russians against the Bolsheviks.
+Troops, tanks and a squadron of aircraft were sent to Baku, and a naval squadron was formed to control the Caspian Sea.
+As the Sea is landlocked and the Royal Navy could not sail there, Britain requisitioned several Caspian merchant ships and fitted them with guns.
+Commodore David Norris led this flotilla which had British officers and a few British ratings.
 The rest of the crew were Russians.
-Some of the ships, such as HMS Kruger, Slava, Zoro-Aster and A Yusanoff kept their Russian names.
-Others such as the Windsor Castle, Dublin Castle and Edinburgh Castle were given distinctly British names.
+Some of the ships, such as HMS Kruger, Slava, Zoro-Aster and A Yusanoff kept their Russian names, others such as the Windsor Castle, Dublin Castle and Edinburgh Castle were given distinctly British names.
 In the words of a researcher at the National Maritime Museum it was “one of the least likely gatherings of ships for the application of sea power there has ever been”.

 To reinforce this odd collection of ships the Navy decided to send the twelve CMBs from England.
 They were loaded onto a transport ship and taken through the Mediterranean.
 They passed through the Dardanelles and the Bosphorus into the Black Sea to be disembarked at the port of Batum.
 Here the CMBs were loaded onto flatbed railway trucks and taken to Baku by rail.